farid-ibra/employee-management-system/README.md

-# employee-management-system
+# Employee management System
-CRUD web app with Spring Boot for backend and React.js for the frontend
+CRUD web app with Spring Boot(3.3.4) for backend and React.js for the frontend